Best Rollaway and Folding Beds for Adults – August 2024 Update

 It happened only a few times, but it’s almost a rule that we only see it in less competitive niches (typically outdoor sleep).

 In a niche as competitive as rollaways, it’s a small miracle.
-We usually see at least 3 to 4 products locking horns for the top spot.
-If we exclude the Milliard Diplomat and look at our data, the longest we’ve seen a bed stay at the very top is 14 months.
+We usually see at least 3 to 4 products locking horns for the top spot and stay there for years.

-In those terms, this Milliard is an exception.
-It’s now closing in on 36 months of being the best rollaway bed, which is a phenomenon in its own right.
+In our testing and ratings, it skipped some industry classic to win the title of the best rollaway bed, which is a phenomenon in its own right.

 One main reason for the dominance